 A 2017 TiVo Video Trends report found that almost half (49%) of consumers surveyed pay $51 to $100 per month for cable - and another 20% pay $126 or more!
 Cutting the cord means putting more money in your budget toward paying down debt or saving for your dream vacation.

 Getting cable often means paying for more channels than you actually need.
 What’s more, you often end up paying for more than just the cable service.
 There is the cable box, and let’s not forget about broadcast fees.
 It’s easy to see how a monthly bill can approach the $100+ mark.

 Hulu, for example, starts at $5.99 per month and includes original series and current TV series as well as NFL games.

-Unlike cable or satellite subscriptions where you have to sit through whatever programming they choose to air cordless services like Netflix or Amazon Prime Video has the ability to curate content based on a viewer's tastes.
+Don’t deal with cable or satellite subscriptions where you have to sit through whatever programming they choose to air at the time they pick.